NBA roundup: Irving scores 38 as Celts trip Grizzlies

 Spurs 116, Timberwolves 113

-Marco Belinelli canned two crucial free throws with 4.2 seconds left to play, and LaMarcus Aldridge poured in 25 points as San Antonio outlasted Minnesota in Minneapolis.
+Marco Belinelli canned two crucial free throws with 4.2 seconds left to play, and LaMarcus Aldridge poured in 25 points as San Antonio outlasted Minnesota in Minneapolis in a game featuring 27 lead changes and 17 ties through the middle of the fourth quarter.

-The game was close throughout, with 27 lead changes and 17 ties through the middle of the fourth quarter.
-Aldridge’s spinning jumper gave the Spurs a 112-107 lead with 1:23 left.
-Rudy Gay and Derrick Rose traded baskets before a miss by Belinelli with 7.7 seconds left, with the rebound deflecting out of bounds off Minnesota’s Dario Saric.
+Gay scored 22 points for the Spurs, while Belinelli had 19 points, Derrick White added 15, and Davis Bertans and Bryn Forbes poured in 11 and 10 points, respectively, for San Antonio, which has won two straight.

-Rose fouled Belinelli with 4.2 seconds to play and Belinelli canned both free throws to push the Spurs’ lead to three points.
-Rose then missed a 3-pointer at the buzzer as the Timberwolves fell just short.
-Rose and Karl-Anthony Towns each scored 23 points for Minnesota.
-Gay finished with 22.
+Karl-Anthony Towns and Rose led the Timberwolves with 23 points each.
+Wiggins tallied 17 points, while Teague had 15, Taj Gibson scored 14 points and grabbed 11 rebounds, and Josh Okogie contributed 10 points for Minnesota.

 Pistons 98, Heat 93